sravanthi-reddy/MultiSigWallet/README.md

 ## Functionality
 The multisig wallet smart contract allows the following functionality:

-Multiple owners can control the funds
+- Multiple owners can control the funds
-A certain number of owners' signatures are required to approve a transaction Owners can propose a transaction, and other owners can approve or reject it The wallet balance can be checked
+- A certain number of owners' signatures are required to approve a transaction
+- Owners can propose a transaction, and other owners can approve or reject it
+- The wallet balance can be checked

+## Applications
+MultiSigWallets can be used in a variety of applications, including:

+- Corporate treasury management
+- Crowdfunding platforms
+- Escrow services
+- Joint bank accounts
+- Decentralized autonomous organizations (DAOs)
+## Future Scope
+In the future, we plan to add the following features to the MultiSigWallet:

+- Move signature generation off-chain to reduce gas fees.
+- Use an oracle to store signatures off-chain.
+- Add support for additional token standards such as ERC-721 and ERC-1155.
 ## Contributing

 Contributions to the MultiSigWallet are welcome!
 If you would like to contribute, please follow these steps:

-1. Fork the repository.
+- Fork the repository.
-2. Create a new branch for your changes.
+- Create a new branch for your changes.
-3. Make your changes and commit them to your branch.
+- Make your changes and commit them to your branch.
-4. Submit a pull request.
+- Submit a pull request.

 Please make sure to include a detailed description of the changes you have made and any relevant information about the issue you are addressing.
 We also ask that you follow the code style guidelines and ensure that all tests pass before submitting your changes.